 2. Now that you know the roof’s status, it’s time to decide how to proceed.

 As supply and demand fluctuate, so do home values in today’s ever-evolving housing market.
-Remember that if there are more buyers than sellers in the housing market, you are not likely to be the only one interested in purchasing the house.
+Keep in mind that in a housing market with more buyers than sellers, you are unlikely to be the sole interested purchaser of the house.

 Instead of trying to coerce the seller into completing repairs before you move in, you should learn the art of negotiation.
 If you’re interested in buying a property with an older roof, ensure you thoroughly investigate the roof’s condition.